Abnormal heartbeats, or arrhythmias, found in adults can also affect children.

 Complete Heart Block

 Heart block occurs when the heart’s electrical signals can’t pass normally from the upper chambers of the heart to the lower chambers.
-Without electrical impulses from the sinoatrial node, the ventricles will still contract and pump blood, but at a slower rate than usual.
+Without electrical impulses from the sinus node, the ventricles can still contract and pump blood, but at a slower rate than usual.

 Treating complete heart block may require an artificial pacemaker.